 – A poor credit score is usually one that falls below 580

-Credit scores are important.
-While they are not the end-all and be-all, lenders will consider credit score when you apply for a business loan.
-Keep in mind, a traditional bank will prioritize credit score more heavily than an alternative lender will.
-That said however, you do want to do whatever you can to improve a poor credit score prior to applying for a small business loan.
-In this article we look at five things you can start doing now to help boost that FICO and potentially better your chances of loan approval.
+Credit scores are essential.
+While they are not the end-all and be-all, lenders will consider credit scores when applying for a business loan.
+Keep in mind.
+A traditional bank will prioritize credit scores more heavily than an alternative lender.
+That said, however, you do want to do whatever you can to improve a poor credit score before applying for a small business loan.
+This article looks at five things you can start doing now to help boost that FICO and potentially better your chances of loan approval.

 Credit Score: Why It Matters

-How do you improve your score and thus your chances of being able to qualify for a loan—business or personal?
+How do you improve your score and thus your chances of qualifying for a loan—business or personal?
 Below are five steps you should start taking now with an eye on increasing your credit score.

 1) Review your credit reports

-Also, in checking your credit report regularly you can see if there are any errors and inaccuracies that are contributing to a lower score.
-Plus, it simply makes sense as far as understanding why you are at the score you’re at and thereby seeing what needs to be done to help that score along.
+Also, in checking your credit report regularly, you can see any errors and inaccuracies contributing to a lower score.
+Plus, it simply makes sense to understand why you are at the score you’re at and thereby see what needs to be done to help that score along.

 2) Lower your credit utilization

-Ideally, to optimize your credit score, you want to aim for 30% credit utilization or less.
-Too much above this thirty percent mark and lenders get a bit leery that you are taking on too much debt—more than you can subsequently handle.
+Ideally, you want to aim for 30% credit utilization or less to optimize your credit score.
+Too much above this thirty percent mark, and lenders get a bit cautious that you are taking on too much debt—more than you can subsequently handle.

 There are a couple of things you can do here to lower that credit utilization percentage.
 First off, you can start to pay down the credit card debt.
 Start with the higher interest cards first.
-Secondly, on some cards you might be able to get a credit limit increase.
-This in turn gives you access to more credit and will thus positively impact the utilization ratio.
+Secondly, on some cards, you might get a credit limit increase.
+This, in turn, gives you access to more credit and will thus positively impact the utilization ratio.

 3) Cut down on the number of credit inquiries you have

-Often, when you apply for a new card, a car loan or some other such new credit line, the company in question will perform a hard inquiry into your credit score.
+Often, when you apply for a new card, a car loan, or some other such new credit line, the company in question will perform a hard inquiry into your credit score.
 This causes your score to decrease.
-There may be a soft inquiry option which will not adversely impact your credit score.
+There may be a soft inquiry option that will not adversely impact your credit score.

-Especially if you have multiple hard inquiries within a short period of time, your credit score will take a hit.
-So you definitely want to try and limit these when possible.
+Especially if you have multiple hard inquiries within a short period, your credit score will take a hit.
+So you want to try and limit these when possible.

 4) Consider debt consolidation

-Debt consolidation is when you get a loan in order to pay off all of your current debts and then you will be responsible for paying on the debt consolidation loan every month.
-While the loan itself may not necessarily improve your credit score, the key to this type of strategy is finding a loan that will streamline all debts and also give you a lower monthly payment (perhaps also a lower interest rate as well).
-This in turn will enable you to pay down the overall debt faster than you otherwise might be able to.
+Debt consolidation is when you get a loan to pay off all of your current debts, and then you will be responsible for paying on the debt consolidation loan every month.
+While the loan itself may not improve your credit score, the key to this type of strategy is finding a loan that will streamline all debts and also give you a lower monthly payment (perhaps also a lower interest rate as well).
+This, in turn, will enable you to pay down the overall debt faster than you otherwise might be able to.

 5) Pay down your debt

-Yes, this one is fairly obvious and can be fairly difficult as well.
+Yes, this one is pretty obvious and can be tricky as well.
 But the fastest way to enhance that credit score is to pay down your debt.
-Debt is probably the biggest ding against your score.
-Too much of it and you will have a very hard time getting that score up into good or excellent territory.
-Start little by little and peck away at that debt that is dragging you down.
+Debt is probably the most significant ding against your score.
+Too much of it, and you will have a tough time getting that score into excellent or excellent territory.
+Start little by little and peck away at that debt dragging you down.